Latif Blessing

-Latif Atta Blessing (born 30 December 1996) is a Ghanaian professional footballer who plays as a midfielder or forward for Major League Soccer club New England Revolution.
+Latif Atta Blessing (born 30 December 1996) is a Ghanaian professional footballer who plays as a midfielder or forward for Lexington SC in the USL Championship.

 Early life

 Blessing was born in Nankese, a small village in the Suhum-Kraboa-Coaltar District of southeast Ghana.

-Career
+Club career

 Ghana

 In 2013, Latif Blessing joined the Liberty Professionals youth team in Accra.
 He was soon promoted to the senior club for the Ghana Premier League but mainly appeared on the bench for the side.
 Blessing received particularly good reviews for his performance during a Premier League match against Asante Kotoko on 21 June 2015.
 In that match, he scored in the 21st minute to equalize before providing two assists, leading Liberty Professionals to a 3–1 victory.

 During the 2016 season, Blessing scored six goals in his first eight games.
 After his hat-trick on the final day of the season against Bechem United, Blessing would go on to finish the season as the top scorer in the league with 17 goals.
 His performance during the season was recognized in December 2016 when Blessing won the best player of the league award by the Ghana Football Association.